Metro Green Line (Minnesota): Extension

 Construction is in progress for an extension to the Green Line.
-The line is to be extended to Southwest Station in Eden Prairie along the Southwest LRT.
+The line is to be extended to Southwest Station in Eden Prairie along the Metro Green Line Extension.
 The extension will add 16 additional stations and 14.5 mi of trackage to the line, extending through St. Louis Park, Hopkins and Minnetonka.
 The estimated one-way travel time from Southwest Station in Eden Prairie to Target Field Station in Minneapolis is 32 minutes.
 Delays including neighborhood opposition from the Kenwood neighborhood and additional studies on the environmental effects of the Southwest Corridor have pushed back the planned opening to 2027.

 Transit links

-The Northstar Line commuter rail line connects downtown Minneapolis with northwestern suburbs, with a station at the north/western terminus of the Blue and Green Lines.
-The two light rail lines share trackage through downtown.
+The two light rail lines share trackage through downtown Minneapolis.
+At their north/western terminus, Target Field, they connected to the now-defunct Northstar Line commuter rail line until its closure in January 2026.

 The eastern terminus of the Green Line is a street level station in front of the Saint Paul Union Depot, considered one of the great architectural achievements in the city and formerly one of the main points of departure for area train riders up until passenger rail service in the United States was restructured in the 1960s and 1970s.
 The concourse of the Union Depot is planned to become a transfer point for people coming into St. Paul along the proposed Rush Line and Gold Line bus rapid transit lines.
 As of June 2014, Union Depot is a transit center for Metro Transit, MVTA, Jefferson Lines, Megabus, Greyhound buses, and Amtrak's Empire Builder and Borealis trains.